Sevege/Sort/README.md

 # Sort
-StringSort
-Sort Strings in order
+This program reads file and sort Strings in order.
+Finally output the sorted strings to a new file.